Multi-Objective Bayesian Optimization for Accelerator Tuning: Online Multi-Objective Optimization of Accelerators

+We start with a brief explanation of techniques currently used to solve multi-objective problems.
+This serves to motivate use of the MOBO algorithm for online accelerator optimization.

-Solving these problems relies on mapping many dimensional objective spaces into a single scalar value, which can be optimized using previously mentioned schemes.
-A simplistic way of achieving this is simply weighting each objective $a\ priori$ relative to one another, and adding up the resulting values \cite{scheinker_online_2020}.
-However, this optimization method results in a solution found only for a single set of weights, and must be repeated from scratch to explore different trade-offs between objectives.
-Mapping out the full set of optimal trade-offs in an accelerator is highly desirable, particularly at facilities which must accommodate a variety of different beam requests, and when operators wish to benchmark beamline simulations to experimental realities.
+A simplistic way of solving a multi-objective optimization problem is to explicitly weight each objective relative to one another $a\ priori$, and add up the weighted objective values \cite{scheinker_online_2020, cropp_preperation_nodate}.
+This optimization method results in a solution found only for a single set of weights (trade-offs), and must be repeated from scratch to explore different trade-offs between objectives.
+Mapping out the full set of optimal trade-offs in an accelerator is highly desirable, particularly at facilities which must accommodate a variety working points, or when operators wish to benchmark beam simulation results to experimental realities.
+In this case, repeating the optimization for a discrete set of weights is relatively inefficient, even when Bayesian optimization methods are used \cite{zuhal_comparative_2019}.

-On the other hand, a multi-objective optimization algorithm attempts to find a set of points, known as the Pareto front, which ideally balances the trade-off between multiple competing objectives simultaneously.
-The Pareto front is defined as a set of points which are non-dominated by any other measured point in objective space.
-Points that are non-dominated are a) as good as any other point measured for every objective and b) are better than any other point for at least one objective.
-Multi-objective optimization algorithms search for a set of solutions that together maximize the $\mathcal{S}$-metric \cite{ponweiser_multiobjective_2008} , which is defined as the enclosed hypervolume ($\mathcal{H})$ of a multi-dimensional, axis-aligned, rectangular polygon whose vertices are defined by a reference point and a set of non-dominated observed points in objective space (see the blue region in Fig. \ref{fig:cartoon}b).
-We expect that once the hypervolume converges to a maximum, the remaining non-dominated set of observations that define the volume, lie on the true Pareto front.
+To achieve this goal, multi-objective optimization algorithms attempt to find a set of points, known as the Pareto front $\mathcal{P}$, that optimally balances the trade-offs between multiple competing objectives simultaneously (see Fig. \ref{fig:hypervolume_improvement}).
+The Pareto front is defined as the set of ``non-dominated" points in objective space with respect to a reference point $\mathbf{r}$ (which itself must be dominated by every other observed point).
+Points are non-dominated if they are as good as any other observed point for every objective and are better than any other point for at least one objective.
+The hypervolume metric $\mathcal{H}$, \cite{naujoks_multi-objective_2005} shown in Fig. \ref{fig:hypervolume_improvement}, is often used to characterize the quality of the Pareto front, where a larger volume corresponds to a better solution set.
+Adding observations to the current data set which dominate over points in the current Pareto front leads to an expansion of the hypervolume, characterized by the hypervolume improvement $\mathcal{H}_I$ (see Fig. \ref{fig:hypervolume_improvement}.
+Algorithms generally stop once this metric converges to a maximum as new observations are added, signifying that a correct approximation to the true Pareto front has been reached.